Geo-Web-Project/docs/docs/005-developers/003-subgraph/geowebcoordinate.md

 {% endcode %}

 GeoWebCoordinate uses data from the [GeoWebParcel](../core-contracts/registrydiamond/geowebparcelfacet/) smart contracts to map a coordinate to a parcel.
-Querying this entity is the first external call for [Spatial Browsers](../spatial-browser-development) to resolve content.&#x20;
+Querying this entity is the first external call for Spatial Browsersto resolve content.&#x20;